regan-sarwas/npmap.js/API.md

       ]
     };

-The following preset strings are supported:
+The following baseLayer preset strings are supported:

 * NPS
    * `nps-darkStreets`